eoss-INFORMATIK/eoss-event-management/README.md

 - All Tailwind Classes are ordered according to specifity

 We provide editor settings for VS Code, please setup to auto format and fix on save if you dont use VS Code.

+## Folder and Project Structure

+## Styling and Components

+We use Tailwind, react-feather and shadcn as styling tools and component library.
+To install a new shadcn component, use the cli command:

+`npx shadcn@latest add button`

+to add a button for example.

+To use iconst import what ever you need from react-feather.